Howard Stern: 2004–2010: Signing with Sirius and terrestrial radio departure

 On February 28, 2006, CBS Radio, formerly Infinity Broadcasting, filed a lawsuit against Stern, Buchwald, and Sirius, claiming that Stern misused CBS broadcast time to promote Sirius for unjust enrichment during his last fourteen months on terrestrial radio.
 Stern held a press conference hours before the suit was filed; he stressed to the media that the suit was nothing more than a "personal vendetta" against him by CBS president Leslie Moonves, and a distraction to the failure of the company's radio division in the aftermath of his departure from terrestrial radio as it struggled to attain ratings as strong as Stern's.
-A settlement was reached out of court in May 2006 which involved Sirius paying CBS $2 million for the rights to Stern's radio shows since 1985 as CBS initially prohibited Stern from playing them on Sirius.
+Suit was filed in the New York Supreme Court, and was before Judge Ira Gammerman.
+A settlement was reached out of court in May 2006 which involved Sirius paying CBS $2 million for the rights to Stern's radio shows since 1985, which CBS had until then prohibited Stern from playing on Sirius.

 2010–present: Sirius contract renewals, America's Got Talent, and third book

 In December 2010, Stern renewed his contract with SiriusXM to continue his radio show for a further five years.
 His new deal allows him to work a reduced schedule from four to three live radio shows each week.
 On March 22, 2011, Stern and Buchwald filed a lawsuit against SiriusXM for $300 million, claiming further annual bonuses were not paid despite Stern meeting subscriber growth targets.
 On April 17, 2012, Judge Barbara Kapnick disagreed with their suit and dismissed it "with prejudice", thus preventing Stern and Buchwald from filing other suits over similar allegations against the company.
 The pair filed an appeal to the decision, but it was rejected by an appeal court.

 By mid-2011, Stern had reduced his time playing chess and took up photography.
 Among his first shoots was taking layouts for Hamptons magazine in July.
 He continued to shoot throughout the year, including WHIRL magazine and the North Shore Animal League, and established his photography company Conlon Road Photography, a reference to the name of the road he lived on while growing up in Roosevelt.

 Later in 2011, Stern announced his return to network television as a replacement for Piers Morgan as a judge on America's Got Talent for its seventh season.
 He had the show relocate to Radio City Music Hall in New York City to cater to his radio show schedule.
 Stern subsequently reappeared on the Forbes Celebrity 100 list at No. 26.
-He continued as a judge on the show for the eighth ninth and tenth seasons.
+He continued as a judge on the show for the eighth, ninth and tenth seasons.
 Stern left at the end of the show's tenth season in September 2015 to devote more time to his radio show.

 Stern was inducted into the National Radio Hall of Fame in 2012.
 He has been openly critical of the organization.